nicholas0377/Project-ESDM/Group6/README.md

-# Group 6: Introduction to the Upcoming Project
+# Group 6: SAP HANA / SAPUI5 RUNTIME AND SDK

 ## Overview
 Group 6 is excited to announce its involvement in the upcoming project, which aims to innovate and drive significant progress in **[Project Name]**.
 Our team is dedicated to delivering high-quality results through collaboration, creativity, and a deep understanding of the challenges involved.